 (WP Emoji One – WordPress plugin)

-Another thing you can use the HTML Entities Button plugin for is to add links to your most recent posts …
+One more thing you can use the HTML Entities Button plugin for is to add links to your most recent posts …

-(Insert links to your most recent posts)
+(Insert links to recent posts item)

-(Keep Emoticons As Text plugin)
+(Keep Emoticons As Text)

 Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.

-Special Characters – Additional Information:
+Special Characters – Useful Resources: